eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/pnp4nagios.rst

 '''''''''''''''''''''''''''''

-**PROBLEM:** If PNP4Nagios is configured in Sync mode using Nagios Core 4.x, the following message appears in the web page:
+**PROBLEM:** If PNP4Nagios is configured in Sync mode using Nagios Core 4.x, the following message appears on the web page:

 .. code-block:: bash

      Cant find Nagios Environment.
 Exiting ....
      perfdata directory "/usr/local/pnp4nagios/var/perfdata/" is empty.
 Please check your Nagios config.

-**SOLUTION:** Apparently it's a Nagios 4 bug, where environment data used by pnp4nagios is not provided in sync mode [3]_.
+**SOLUTION:** Apparently, it's a Nagios 4 bug, where environment data used by pnp4nagios is not provided in sync mode [3]_.
 Bulk mode with NPCD is a better mode for configuring PNP4Nagios.

 References
 ----------